Kjell Samuelsson: Coaching career

 Upon his retirement, Samuelsson started his coaching career as an assistant with the ECHL's Trenton Titans in 1999-2000 before taking a similar role with the Flyers' AHL affiliate, the Philadelphia Phantoms, the following season.
 He served in that role for six seasons, winning the Calder Cup in 2005.
 On October 23, 2006, Samuelsson became the head coach of the Phantoms on a day where the Flyers released head coach Ken Hitchcock, promoted Flyers assistant (and former Phantoms head coach) John Stevens to head coach of the Flyers, and brought then-Phantoms coach Craig Berube to the Flyers as an assistant.
 Samuelsson returned to an assistant's role the following season when Berube returned to the Phantoms' head coaching position, and continued that for six more seasons - including four after the Phantoms relocated to Glens Falls, New York.
 In 2013, Samuelsson transitioned into a development coach for the Flyers, overseeing the team's drafted prospects at the amateur levels.
 On December 17, 2018 he was named interim assistant coach of the AHL Lehigh Valley Phantoms due to Scott Gordon being named interim head coach of the Philadelphia Flyers.

 Personal life

 Samuelsson and his wife Vicki have four children.
 Samuelsson's son Mattias was drafted 32nd overall by the Buffalo Sabres in the 2018 NHL Entry Draft.

-Both of his sons, Lukas and Mattias, played hockey for Western Michigan University.Mattias now plays for the Buffalo Sabres of the NHL.
+Both of his sons, Lukas and Mattias, played hockey for Western Michigan University.
+Mattias now plays for the Buffalo Sabres of the NHL.
+His daughter Allie is a game operations coordinator for the Philadelphia Flyers.